bradleyjones/apiary/README.md

   sudo ./installEverything.sh

-This script will install all of the Apiary components and their dependencies.
-It will take some time, so grab a nice cup of tea while you wait.
+This script will install all of the Apiary components and their dependencies using default configuration options.
+It will take some time, so grab yourself a nice cup of tea while you wait.

+See the documentation for individual components for custom installation and initialisation instructions.

 * * *

 **Components

-* Worker - Software Agents running on the nodes, harvesting data and returning it to the Hive
+* Bee Agents - Software Agents running on the nodes, harvesting data and returning it to the Hive

 * Hive - The middleware for the Apiary stack.